 Can it be Disputed?

 The common scenario for invalid code 59s is that your Supplier Agreement states that an allowance is supposed to be given off-invoice, but your EDI provider is actually giving the allowance off-line-item.
 In this scenario, the correct dollar amount is being withheld from the invoice, just from the wrong place.
-Disputing through the dispute portal and showing that the correct amount was already withheld can often overturn the deduction.
+Disputing with your buyer and showing that the correct amount was already withheld can often overturn the deduction.